cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/metrics-flow.md

 weight: 700
 aliases: /manager_architecture/metrics-flow/
 ---
+Note that Riemann, InfluxDB, and the proprietary poller (amqpinflux) are no longer installed by default, allowing for slimmer, cleaner managers where these capabilities are not required.

 This section describes the workflow for streaming metrics from a host to a Cloudify management environment.
 The following diagram illustrates the flow.